EVORA-project/evora-ontology/models/docs/Organization.md

     multivalued: true
   country:
     name: country
-    description: The country of the organization
+    description: The country of the organization.
     title: country
     domain_of:
     - Organization